AbstractMelon/.github/profile/README.md

 These mods work with [ModLoader](https://github.com/BrotatoMods/Brotato-ModLoader).

-Mods with a cross (❌) haven't been updated to work with the latest version of ModLoader yet.

 To download a mod, visit its repo page (the main link on the left), then click Releases in the left sidebar.
 The mod ZIP is shown in the "Assets" section of each release.

 | Repo | Notes | Wiki | Dependencies | Workshop |